orenelbaum/babel-plugin-solid-undestructure/readme.md

 In this last example, `MyComponent` won't be transformed.

-## Vanilla Javascript mode
+## Compile type function annotation (supports vanilla JS)

-The Vanilla Javascript mode can be used if you are using vanilla JS or you don't want to rely on types to manipulate runtime behavior like the Typescript mode does.
+This option can be used if you are using vanilla JS or you don't want to rely on types to manipulate runtime behavior like the type annotation does.
-It transforms all component that are wrapped in the `component` compile-time function provided by this plugin.
+When this option is enabled (it is enabled by default), the plugin transforms all component that are wrapped in the `component` compile-time function provided by this plugin.

 The `component` compile-time function must be a direct reference to the `component` named export from `babel-plugin-solid-undestructure`